 We should not conclude this short section without considering that there may be things which have NOT made it down to us because of Roman “interference” with history.
 For example…

-a great many species of animals became extinct (this reminds me that in the 19th century there were apparently many exotic types of plant within the ruins of the Colosseum, brought over from afar and protected by the relatively unusual microclimate it afforded.
+A great many species of animals became extinct.
+It is an interesting anecdote that in the 19th century there were apparently many exotic types of plant within the ruins of the Colosseum, brought over from afar and protected by the relatively unusual microclimate it afforded.
 These have clearly since been lost following its gradual restoration and cleaning.